All About Series | December 10, 2024

 A graphic showing the daily range and winter range of electric school buses in BUUUSD in Vermont.
 The winter range is slightly less than the daily range, but is much more than the daily route length.

-Emissions reductions were considerable for Barre electric school buses when compared to both diesel-burning buses put out of service and new diesel-burning buses.
+In Vermont, emissions reductions were considerable for Barre electric school buses when compared to both diesel-burning buses put out of service and new diesel-burning buses.
 The following tables present the well-to-wheel emissions reductions seen for Barre’s electric school buses compared to both scenarios.
 The differences in NOx and PM reductions observed between the two replacement options can be attributed to the Environmental Protection Agency’s stricter emission standards for NOx on new diesel-burning buses, reiterating the need to prioritize replacing the oldest diesel-burning buses in school fleets.

 This finding is reinforced through similar school district experiences operating their buses in cold weather.